 - A close-up filter will make grabbing that macro shot without a macro lens a little easier.
 (And cheaper.)

-- A polarizing filter will reduce the reflections that can appear when photographing liquids, glass and plastics.
+- A polarizing filter will reduce the reflections that can appear when photographing liquids, glass, and plastics.

 - A macro reversing ring is another great and affordable way to get incredible product photography shots on the cheap-er.

-When choosing a best lens for product photography, it's important to remember that the most expensive lenses don't necessarily have the best results, so look over our pros and cons carefully, (bookmark the page if it's helpful!) and compare your overall favorites, as well as make sure it lines up with your eCommerce photography needs.
+When choosing the best lens for product photography, it's important to remember that the most expensive lenses don't necessarily have the best results, so look over our pros and cons carefully, (bookmark the page if it's helpful!) and compare your overall favorites, as well as make sure it lines up with your eCommerce photography needs.